Tiffany Haddish: Personal life

 Haddish married William Stewart in 2008.
 He helped her locate her once-estranged father, who walked her down the aisle at their wedding, which she described as "one of the happiest days of [her] life".
 She filed for divorce in Los Angeles County in 2011; it was finalized in 2013.
 Haddish was in a relationship with rapper Common from mid-2020 to November 2021.

 Haddish became a naturalized Eritrean citizen on May 22, 2019, while taking part in festivities there commemorating the 28th anniversary of Eritrean independence from Ethiopia.
 She first visited the country in 2018 to bury her Eritrean father, who came to the U.S. as a refugee, and to connect with her relatives.
-Haddish has been criticized for her support of dictator Isaias Afwerki, who has been the head of the totalitarian one-party state since its inception.
+Haddish has been criticized for her support of Eritrean president Isaias Afwerki, who has been the head of the country since its independence.

+Haddish is Jewish.
+Having grown up in foster care, Haddish did not know of her Jewish heritage during her childhood.
+Subsequent to learning of her father's Judaism, Haddish became an adherent of the Jewish faith.
+She had her bat mitzvah ceremony in December 2019 at the age of 40.
+The ceremony was conducted by Reform rabbi Susan Silverman, sister of comedian Sarah Silverman; also attending was comedian Billy Crystal, who had given Haddish close personal support and encouragement regarding her conversion to Judaism.
+On November 10, 2024, she served as emcee for a pro-Israel rally in Washington, D.C.

 In 2017, Haddish revealed that she had briefly dabbled in Scientology.

-Haddish, whose late father was Jewish, had her bat mitzvah ceremony in December 2019 at the age of 40.
-The ceremony was conducted by Reform rabbi Susan Silverman, sister of comedian Sarah Silverman; also attending was comedian Billy Crystal, who had given Hadish close personal support and encouragement regarding her conversion to Judaism.

 Foster care activism

-Haddish partnered with Living Advantage, a nonprofit organization that focuses on the welfare of foster youth, for her Suitcase Drive for Foster Youth, where she collected suitcases in which foster youth can keep their belongings.
+Haddish partnered with Living Advantage, Inc., a nonprofit organization that focuses on the welfare of foster youth, for her Suitcase Drive for Foster Youth, where she collected suitcases in which foster youth can keep their belongings.
 She volunteers at the Laugh Factory Comedy Camp.
 Her She Ready Foundation also helps foster care programs.